-Risk at HAT Risk at HAT + 6.1 ft Risk at HAT + 10.9 ft 1,429 feet 6,550 feet 10,701 feet 32,113 feet
+Risk at HAT Risk at HAT + 3.9 ft Risk at HAT + 6.1 ft Risk at HAT + 10.9 ft 1,429 feet 6,550 feet 10,701 feet 32,113 feet

 Flooded roads could prevent passage through Kittery until roads drain and are repaired, if necessary.
 Bridges on Route 103 over Spruce Creek and on Crockett Neck Road were also determined to be at risk.
 Damage to a bridge would incur a high cost to the asset owner for repair and may close the transportation corridor for several months while repairs occur.